TomPotato/Rover-Embedded-Project-2024-25/README.md

 <h1 align="center">The Mars Rover: WALL-E</h1>

 <p>With this project we aim to get a better understanding of what skills developing a Mars Rover takes.</p>
-<p><i>"How does a Rover really work?","What defines a Rover?","How can we make it connect to an external Module?"</i></p>
+<p><i>"How does a Rover really work?","What actions or characteristics define a machine as a Rover?","How can we transmit and receive data from the Rover?"</i></p>
-<p>While it would be challenging to build a full Mars Rover in a limited timeframe, understanding how they work and the challenges engineers face can give us a greater appreciation for the level of innovation and precision that goes into their development.</p>
+<p>While it would be challenging to build a full functioning Mars Rover in a limited timeframe, understanding how they work and the challenges engineers face, can give us a greater appreciation for the level of innovation and precision that goes into their development.</p>

 <h3 align="center">The finished Product</h3>